amoracr/yii2-backup/README.md

             'backupDir' => '@app/backups',
             // Database components to backup
             'databases' => ['db', 'db1'],
+            // Compression method to apply to backup file.
+            'compression' => 'zip',
             // Directories that will be added to backup 'directories' => [
                 // format: <inner backup filename> => <path/to/dir>